 If you give someone a gift for business purposes, your business expense deduction is limited to $25 per person per year.
-Any amount over the $25 limit is not deductible.
+Any amount over the $25 limit isn't deductible.
 If this amount seems awfully low, that's because it was established in 1954!

-A gift to a member of a client's family is treated as a gift to the client, unless you have a legitimate nonbusiness connection to the family member.
-If you and your spouse both give gifts, you are treated as one taxpayer—it doesn't matter if you work together or have separate businesses.
+A gift to a member of a client's family is treated as a gift to the client unless you have a legitimate nonbusiness connection to the family member.
+If you and your spouse both give gifts, you're treated as one taxpayer—it doesn't matter if you work together or have separate businesses.

 The $25 limit applies only to gifts to individuals.
-It doesn't apply if you give a gift to an entire company, unless the gift is intended for a particular person or group of people within the company.
-Such company-wide gifts are deductible in any amount, as long as they are reasonable.
+It doesn't apply if you give a gift to an entire company unless the gift is intended for a particular person or group of people within the company.
+Such company-wide gifts are deductible in any amount, as long as they're reasonable.

 To learn more about making the most of your business deductions, get Nolo's Deduct It! by Stephen Fishman, J.D.